eqmvii/engagent-zero/prompts.md

 Update json/users.json to include 4 users, each with a boring name.
 Include register date and dummy email address for each.

+---

 Now update json/comments.json to contain 3 short comments, and ensure each is authored by a different user from json/users.json

+---

+Now please build a comments section.
+Add it where the comment is in App.vue.

+It should read json/comments.json to know the content of each comment.
+Each should include the user and their dummy avatar in a byline.

+The comments section is not nested, it's just a list top to bottom.

+Each comment should have a placeholder reaction button, a placeholder reply button, and a placeholder AI Assist button

+---